dsrdakota/onDomReady/README.md

 - This section MUST be above the BODY section in order for it to work!
 - See the test page 'test.html' for an example

+See [here](https://raw.github.com/dsrdakota/onDomReady/master/test.html) for the example

+You may link it to your website using [this url](https://raw.github.com/dsrdakota/onDomReady/master/onDomReady.js)

 Click [here](http://dsrdakota.github.com/onDomReady/) for the website